angelorodem/ZoomBitbucketLambda/README.md

 **Zoom**
  - Go to zoom, and click settings, then click on enable advanced features
  - Next, click on messaging addons and create an incoming weebhook
- - When finished, you'll have a endpoint URL and a key
+ - When finished, you'll have an endpoint URL and a key

 **AWS**
  - Create a lambda function (see aws tutorials for better explanation)